kLog: A Language for Logical and Relational Learning with Kernels: The kLog language

 \subsection{Implementation}

 kLog is currently embedded in Yap Prolog~\cite{costa2012yap} and consists of three main components: (1) a domain-specific interpreter, (2) a database loader, and (3) a library of predicates that are used to specify the learning task, to declare the graph kernel and the learning model, and to perform training, prediction, and performance evaluation.
 The domain-specific interpreter parses the signature declarations (see Section~\ref{sec:data_modeling}), possibly enriched with intensional and auxiliary predicates.
 The database loader reads in a file containing extensional ground facts and generates a graph for each interpretation, according to the procedure detailed in Section~\ref{sec:graphicalization}.
 The library includes common utilities for training and testing.
-Most of kLog is written in Prolog except feature vector generation and the statistical learners, which are written in C++. kLog can interface with several solvers for parameter learning including LibSVM~\cite{libsvm:other} and SVM Stochastic gradient descent~\cite{Bottou2010:proc}.
+Most of kLog is written in Prolog except feature vector generation and the statistical learners, which are written in C++. kLog incorporates LibSVM~\cite{libsvm:other} and Stochastic gradient descent~\cite{Bottou2010:proc} and can interface with arbitrary (external) SVM solvers by coding appropriate data conversion wrappers.